juanpc2018/Akai-S1000-Project/Screen/readme.md

 simple installation (No soldering required). </br>

 Method C) is the most complicated, </br>
-There is 3 ways to do it, </br>
+There are 3 ways to do it, </br>
 1. Translate signals coming from 10-pin connector,</br>
-from Sanyo LC controller out with a micro like ATmega, FPGA or similar, </br>
+from Sanyo LC controller out with a micro like ATmega, FPGA, STM32 or similar, </br>
-Screen refresh is around 500kHz. </br>
+Screen clock is around ~500kHz. </br>
 this is the less invasive method. </br>

-2. Best invasive option: </br>
+2. Invasive method: </br>
-desolder the Sanyo LC ocontroller, </br>
+desolder the Sanyo LC controller, </br>
-emulate the controller with a micro ATmega2560, FPGA or similar, </br>
+emulate the controller with a micro ATmega2560, FPGA, STM32 or similar, </br>
-Read signals coming from the Nec v50 "8088" CPU and 16-Bit multiplexer TEL TE7730 | 8926 Z78 </br>
+Read & Translate signals coming from Nec v50 "8088" CPU and 16-Bit multiplexer TEL TE7730 </br>
 translate LC7981 Byte instructions to other graphical screen controller instructions. </br>

-3. Modify the S1000 ROM Firmware to replace Sanyo LC7981 bytes to other like T6963C, RA6963, ST75256P. </br>
+3. Modify the S1000 ROM Firmware to replace Sanyo LC7981 to other like T6963C, RA6963, ST75256P. </br>

 There are many different sceens today, for PI and Arduino. </br>
 some graphical, some fixed characters, </br>